Stability Boundary of Neutron-Dark Matter Mixed Stars: Introduction

 \section{Introduction}

 Evaluating the stability of compact stars is an important issue in astrophysics, especially in the multi-messenger era marked by the gravitational wave observation of neutron stars (NS) \cite{PhysRevLett.119.161101}.
-For single fluid models, the stability criteria has two equivalent expressions, one from judging the sign of fundamental radial oscillation frequencies \cite{Chandrasekhar:1964}, the other from finding the extrema in mass-radius ($M$-$R$) curves (known as BTM criteria \cite{bardeen1966} by Bardeen, Thorne, and Meltzer).
-The first is time consuming but also gives higher oscillation modes, and works for multi-fluid case.
-The second method is intuitive and convenient, but its extension to multi-fluid case is not guaranteed.
+For single fluid models, the stability criterion has two equivalent formulations, one based on the sign of fundamental radial oscillation frequencies \cite{Chandrasekhar:1964}, the other based on the extrema in mass-radius ($M$-$R$) curves (known as BTM criterion \cite{bardeen1966} by Bardeen, Thorne, and Meltzer).
+The former is time consuming but also gives non-zero oscillation modes, and works for multi-fluid case.
+The latter is intuitive and convenient, but its extension to multi-fluid systems is not guaranteed.

-There are mainly two scenarios for multi-fluid star structures, hybrid stars \cite{MISHRA_1993,Ghosh_1995,KHADKIKAR_1995,Di_Clemente_2020} when the interactions among different fluids are strong, and mixed stars \cite{HENRIQUES1990511,Zhang_2025,panotopoulos2019compactstarschallengeview,Rezaei_2018,Wang_2019,Mukhopadhyay_2016,Xiang_2014,Leung_2011,Leung_2012, zhang2022gw170817} when the interactions except gravitational ones are negligible.
-Hybrid star case is relatively simple, and its stability rule is found in \cite{Di_Clemente_2020}.
+There are two main scenarios for multi-fluid stellar structures, hybrid stars \cite{MISHRA_1993,Ghosh_1995,KHADKIKAR_1995,Di_Clemente_2020} where the interactions among different fluids are strong, and mixed stars \cite{HENRIQUES1990511,Zhang_2025,panotopoulos2019compactstarschallengeview,Rezaei_2018,Wang_2019,Mukhopadhyay_2016,Xiang_2014,Leung_2011,Leung_2012, zhang2022gw170817} where only gravitational interactions are present.
+The hybrid star case is relatively simple, and its stability rule is found in \cite{Di_Clemente_2020}.
 As a byproduct in another work \cite{zhang2022gw170817}, other collaborators and one of the current authors have conjectured necessary conditions from BTM criteria for mixed stars, which needs further modifications.
-In fact, for mixed star case, there are two known independent approaches for determining the stability.
-One is through calculating the radial oscillation frequencies \cite{Chandrasekhar:1964, Kain:2020oho} as mentioned before, and the other is from finding the parallel critical curves in certain parameter space \cite{HENRIQUES1990511}.
-Their equivalence is argued in \cite{HENRIQUES1990511} and checked for specific EoS in \cite{Kain:2021poc}.
-In this paper, we give a rigorous proof of this equivalence (and for multi-fluid case in the companion paper \cite{Chen_2025}), and further explore its application to dark matter (DM) - nuclear matter (NM) mixed stars.
+In fact, for mixed star case, there are two known independent approaches for determining stability.
+One approach is to compute the radial oscillation frequencies \cite{Chandrasekhar:1964, Kain:2020oho} as mentioned before, and the other is to locate critical curves in certain parameter space \cite{HENRIQUES1990511}.
+The equivalence of these two criteria was suggested in \cite{HENRIQUES1990511} and applied with specific equations of state (EoS) in \cite{Kain:2021poc}.
+In this paper, we give a rigorous proof that the critical curve criterion is equivalent to the existence of zero-frequency radial oscillation modes, and further explore its application to dark matter (DM) -- nuclear matter (NM) mixed stars.